sscs-ose/sscs-ose-code-a-chip.github.io/ISSCC26/submitted_notebooks/Low Mismatch 4 Channels Instrumentation Amplifier/Chopper Switch/README.md

 # Chopper Switch
-The chopper switch network was also realized using the inverter primitive from gLayout to control the switching transistors.
+The chopper switch network was also made using the nmos and pmos primitive from gLayout to control the switching transistors.
 ## Schematic Design

 <p align="center">